iamyounix/msimagb460_tomahawk/Guide/USB Keyboard Wake/USB Keyboard Wake.md

 enables the three internal devices and their corresponding _PRW methods.
 Otherwise, the devices and methods are not enabled.
 Overall, this SSDT appears to be defining three virtual devices and their corresponding power management methods for managing the power state of USB devices on a system running MacOS.
 The devices and methods are intended to control the power state of the USB devices on the motherboard and on a PCIe card.
+Same as above, this SSDT require USBWakeFixup.kext to work.
  */
 DefinitionBlock ("", "SSDT", 2, "CpyPst", "USBPW", 0x00001001)
 {